-I have seen many people asking, what band would their watch originally have been sold on.
+I’ve seen many people asking, what band would their watch originally been sold on.
 The truth is: unless you can find the original advertisement or catalog entry for your watch, there’s no real way of knowing.

 So, can you assume that a watch would’ve been fitted with a particular type of strap?
-Well, yes.
+Yup.

 Leather types – now and then

-Contemporary watches come on a variety of bands.
+Modern watches come in a variety of bands.
 Alligator, crocodile, gator/croco grain, calfskin, ox leather, textile, nylon.
-That’s quite a choice.
+That’s a lot of choices.

 Was this the way things were in the past?
 No, not really.

-The most straps you’ll see on adverts for watches from the 1940s and the 1950s were pigskin.
+Most of the straps you’ll see on adverts for watches from the 1940s, and the 1950s were pigskin.
 That’s not that surprising.
 Pig hide was and is inexpensive, and was available in huge quantities.

 It’s a good material for watch bands because it’s strong while staying supple at the same time.

-You can easily identify pigskin straps in old adverts.
-The grain is quite distinctive and unmistakable.
-These bands came in fairly light colors, from beige-ish light brown/gold brown to dark tan.
+You can quickly identify pigskin straps in old adverts.
+The grain is distinctive and unmistakable.
+These bands came in light colors, from beige-ish light brown/gold brown to dark tan.
 Other hides were mostly finished in dark brown or black.

 This isn’t surprising at all.
-They matched virtually every style of watch because of their simplicity.
+They matched virtually every style of the watch because of their simplicity.

 Calf and alligator leather

-Straps made of materials other than pigskin were more likely to be found on dress watches.
-Obviously, not exclusively, at least that’s the case with calf leather.
-Still, calfskin straps were mostly used on the more expensive models by a particular brand.
+Straps made of materials other than pigskin were often used on dress watches.
+Not exclusively, at least that’s the case with calf leather.
+Still, calfskin straps were mostly used on the more expensive models.

-Now, this obviously doesn’t mean, that luxury dress watches weren’t equipped with pigskin bands.
+Now, this doesn’t mean that luxury dress watches weren’t equipped with pigskin bands.
 As shown in the example of the Omega Centenary, they were.
 It’s hard to call anything here a rule.
-When you’re looking for a period-correct band, it’s more about the likelihood of the combination being correct.
-While that alone is nothing definitive, it’s enough to make a satisfying choice.
+When you’re looking for a period-correct watch band, it’s about the likelihood that a specific combination was used.
+It’s not definitive, but it’s enough to make a satisfying choice.

 “So, what’s the period-correct band for my watch?”

-As long as you don’t put a field/”military” style watch on an alligator strap, there’s hardly any way of going wrong with a plain calfskin or pigskin.
-The combination will probably be something you could encounter back in the day.
+As long as you don’t put a field/”military” style watch on an alligator strap, you can’t go wrong with a plain calfskin or pigskin.
+This combination was probably used back in the day.

-It’s pretty much a safe bet, and sometimes a bet is as good as it gets.
-Then again, since it’s a safe bet, can you really get it wrong?
+It’s a safe bet, and sometimes a bet is as good as it gets.
+Then again, can you get it wrong?

-As long as the style of the strap fits the watch and it’s in line with the straps shown on the ads for watches of a similar design, you’re good to go.
+As long as the style of the strap fits the watch and it’s in line with the straps on ads for similar watches, you’re good to go.